 Practicum in Education and Training is a field-based internship that provides students background knowledge of the school-aged child and adolescent development principles as well as principles of effective teaching and training practices.
-Students in the course work under the joint direction and supervision of both a teacher with knowledge of early childhood education and exemplary educators in direct instructional roles with elementary-, middle school-, and high school-aged students.
+Students in the course work under the joint direction and supervision of both a teacher with knowledge of early childhood education and exemplary educators in direct instructional roles with elementary and middle school-aged students.
 Students learn to plan and direct individualized instruction and group activities, prepare instructional materials, assist with record keeping, make physical arrangements, and complete other responsibilities of classroom teachers, trainers, paraprofessionals, or other educational personnel.
-Supply list and fees required.
+Class fees required.
 Background check required.
 Students must provide their own transportation to and from the off-campus field sites.